How to Use IRAC and CRAC in NLSAT Subjective Answers

 Read More: NLSAT Time Management: Objective vs Subjective Tips

 While IRAC is primarily analytical, the CRAC structure NLSAT answers (Conclusion, Rule, Application, Conclusion) focus on persuasion and emphasis.
-It begins with a mini-summary, a concise conclusion upfront, followed by structured reasoning.
+It begins with a mini-summary with a concise conclusion upfront followed by structured reasoning.

 Use CRAC structure NLSAT answers when writing persuasive essays or subjective responses where you need to defend a stance with reasoning.